BottleRocketStudios/AzureAppConfiguration-Swift/README.md

 headers are set properly.

 You'll need to provide the endpoint, secret, and credential as obtained from the Azure App Configuration dashboard.
-See documentation on setting up this service here:
+See documentation on setting up this service [here](https://medium.com/@russellmirabelli/azure-app-configuration-for-mobile-apps-40c2f650a410) .
-*** WRITE MEDIUM ARTICLE AND PASTE URL HERE ***

 ### Decoding the response